Kreillerstraße station

 Kreillerstraße is a Munich U-Bahn station on line U2.

 Overview

 The station was opened on 29 May 1999 and is situated in Berg am Laim.
 It is situated beneath the street with the same name, that leads to Wasserburg.
 The red walls are covered by perforated aluminium panels and bricks.
 The ceiling is also covered by bended aluminium panels.
 They reflect the light of the 3 light sources of which only 1 is visible.

 The floor is covered by granite slabs.
 At the western end of the station stairs and an elevator lead to a mezzanine and from there to the ground level with the junction Kreillerstraße/St.-Veit-Straße where the Tram 19 to Pasing leaves.
 At the eastern end you also reach a mezzanine using stairs and from there the Kreillerstraße.

+The elevators are out of service from 13.01.2025 to 13.04.2025 due to renovation work.